An $O(3.82^k)$ Time FPT Algorithm for Convex Flip Distance: Introduction

+In 1972, Lawson~\cite{lawson} gave an $\Oh(n^2)$ upper bound on {\sc General Flip Distance}, where $n$ is the number of points in ${\cal S}$~\cite{lawson}.
 The complexity of the {\sc General Flip Distance} problem was resolved in 2012 by Lubiw and Pathak~\cite{lubiw} who showed the problem to be $\NP$-complete.
 Simultaneously, and independently, the problem was shown to be $\APX$-hard by Pilz~\cite{pilz}.
-Aichholzer et al.~\cite{mulzer} showed the problem to be $\NP$-complete for triangulations of a simple polygon.
+In 2015, Aichholzer Mulzer, and Pilz~\cite{mulzer} proved that the flip distance problem is $\NP$-complete for triangulations of a simple (but not convex) polygon.

-Very recently, Kanj, Sedgwick, and Xia~\cite{fd17} presented a $\FPT$ algorithm for {\sc General Flip Distance} that runs in $\Oh(n + k c^k)$, where $c \leq 2 \cdot 14^{11}$.
-Their approach defines a dependency relation among the flips in a sequence of flips: some flips required some other flips to be performed first.
+Very recently, Kanj, Sedgwick, and Xia~\cite{fd17} presented the first $\FPT$ algorithm for {\sc General Flip Distance} that runs in $\Oh(n + k c^k)$, where $c \leq 2 \cdot 14^{11}$.
+Their approach defines a dependency relation for a sequence of flips: some flips required some other flips to be performed first.
 They proved that any topological sort of the directed acyclic graph (DAG) modeling this dependency relation yields the equivalent end result.
 Their algorithm simulates a ``non-deterministic walk'' that tries the possible flips to find a topological sort of the DAG representing an optimal solution.
 Refining this approach, Feng, Li, Meng, and Wang improved the $\FPT$ algorithm to run in $\Oh(n + k \cdot 32^k)$~\cite{feng_improved}, which currently stands as the best $\FPT$ algorithm for both {\sc General Flip Distance} and {\sc Convex Flip Distance}.
 No more efficient polynomial space algorithm was known for {\sc Convex Flip Distance} despite its structural properties.
-A straightforward shortest-path algorithm can find the flip distance between triangulations of a convex polygon in time $\Ostar(C_n) = \Ostar(4^n)$, but it takes exponential space.
+We note in passing here that although a straightforward algorithm based on breadth-first search (BFS) can find the flip distance between triangulations of a convex polygon in time $\Ostar(C_n) = \Ostar(4^n)$, where $C_n$ is the $n^{th}$ Catalan number, it requires exponential space.